-Social Entrepreneurship, Environmental Economics and Carbon OffsetsProfessor of Economics, Director, Middlebury Center for Social Entrepreneurship
+Social Entrepreneurship, Environmental Economics and the Climate MovementProfessor of Economics; Director, Center for Social Entrepreneurship

 Topics he can discuss include: